 Grain growth of the laser printed LP-30SC silicon carbide fibers has been studied as well at various temperatures, exposure times and gas environments using X-Ray diffraction (XRD) techniques as seen below.
 Curiously, the grain size seems to achieve a limit of sorts in the mid-30 micron range.
-This augers well for high temperature creep performance of this SiC fiber.
+This augurs well for high temperature creep performance of this SiC fiber.
+Sample grain growth data can be found in the table below.